Can You Sell Your House & Keep the Mortgage?

 Lending is always a type of gambling.
 Lenders give you a sum of cash upfront in the hope that you’ll pay them back over time.
 If you can put up collateral that offers a backup plan for those payments, then it’s a safer bet for the lender.

 As a homeowner, you can secure a mortgage at an interest rate lower than a personal loan or a credit card because your house acts as collateral.
-If you can’t pay back the loan, the mortgage lender can seize the property through foreclosure.
+If you can’t pay back the loan, the mortgage lender can seize the property.

 Logically, that means you have to either retain ownership of the property or pay off your mortgage.
 If you sell the property and later default on the loan, the lender no longer has recourse.